MaryamSaeedmehr/Calculator/README.md

 ## Step2 : Build your project

-After you have built it , a .hex file will be created in your project's folder.
+After you have built it , a <a href="https://github.com/MaryamSaeedmehr/Calculator/blob/master/Codes/Debug/Calculator.hex">`Calculator.hex`</a> file will be created in your project's folder.
 This is the only thing you need to program your avr in the proteus.

 ## Step3 : Create your circuit